 Consider intravenous administration of fluids or vasopressor agents such as dopamine or norepinephrine.

-Consider intravenous administration of a beta2 stimulating agent or a theophylline derivative.
+Consider intravenous administration of a beta stimulating agent or a theophylline derivative.

-BREVIBLOC (Esmolol Hydrochloride) is contraindicated in patients with:
+BREVIBLOC (Esmolol Hydrochloride) injection is contraindicated in patients with:

 - Severe sinus bradycardia: May precipitate or worsen bradycardia resulting in cardiogenic shock and cardiac arrest [see WARNINGS AND PRECAUTIONS].